 1. No Segmenting for Tablets

 In the past, you’ve been able to segment different campaigns for tablet users and traditional computer users.
 But now you will no longer be able to.
 The reason this matters is that many merchants bid their tablet CPCs lower or higher depending on their rate of conversion from tablet users.
-Since you won’t be able to target unique bids to tablet users, you’ll need to factor this conversion rate impact into your overall bid strategy, which may require you to make significant changes to your bids.
+Since you won’t be able to target unique bids to tablet users, you’ll need to factor this conversion rate impact into your overall bid strategy, which may require you to make significant changes to your bids.2.
+No Mobile-only Campaigns

 In the past, you’ve been able to create mobile-only campaigns — i.e. smartphones — that target specific keywords, and you’ve been able to adjust bids for individual keywords based on performance.
 After Enhanced Campaigns rolls out, however, you will have less control.
-You will have to adjust your smartphone CPC rates, on the campaign rather than the keyword level, by creating “mobile bid adjustments.”
+You will have to adjust your smartphone CPC rates, on the campaign rather than the keyword level, by creating “mobile bid adjustments.”This screenshot shows how the campaign level bid adjustments looks for mobile devices.
+In this case we’re setting the mobile bid adjustment to 20 percent.
+In other words, if you are bidding $1 per click on desktops/tablets, your bid for smartphones will be reduced 20 percent to $0.80.

 Campaign level bids will need to be adjusted for mobile devices.